basemhesham/Silicon-Sprint-AUC/docs/MODULE6.md

-# Module 6: Hardening Your Design for the OpenFrame Multi-Project Chip
+# Module 6: Hardening Your Design for the OpenFrame Multi-Project

 ---